dmg9626/dmg9626.github.io/games/holy-tester.md

 </p>

 <p>
 After being lead programmer for our last project, <a href="its-haunt-time">Its Haunt Time!</a>, I was happy to let someone else lead for this game.
-I focused on the enemy AI programming and developed a robust Tactic system that gave each enemy unique behaviors.
+I focused on the enemy AI programming and developed a robust Enemy Tactic System that gave each enemy unique behaviors.
 This allowed me to design enemies using the same basic components for movement/attacking, while giving them Tactics that delegated instructions to those components.
 </p>

 <p>
 I strived to make my tools easy to use for my teammates (both coders and designers).
 I also made sure to leverage any useful programming patterns I'd learned in Software Design.
-I'm not sure if it strictly followed any established design pattern, but it seems to make use of the Template and Strategy Patterns.
+I'm not sure if my Tactic system strictly followed any established design pattern, but it seems to make use of the Template and Strategy Patterns.
 </p>

 <p>